No matter how little or how much you're willing to stretch the truth, the fact remains that lying on your resume will come back to haunt you.

 The truth is that falsification seems to be on the rise, possibly in response to recent economic fluctuations.
 To counter this, employers and recruitment agencies report having increased their diligence on doing background checks.
 The chances of getting caught have never been greater.

-Sir Walter Scott once wrote, “Oh what a tangled web we weave, when first we practise to deceive!”
+Sir Walter Scott once wrote, “Oh what a tangled web we weave, when first we practice to deceive!”
 It’s as true now as it was back then.
 Lies aren’t something you have to tell once – they need to be maintained over time.
-Sooner or later, most people slip up.
+Sooner or later, most people slip up when it comes to lying on a resume.
 The short-term gain rarely outweighs the long-term losses.

-When it comes to job hunting, honesty really is the best policy.
-Do you have any stories about applicant ‘furphies’?
+When it comes to job hunting, honesty really is the best policy, especially when it comes to your resume.